Norwegian Lundehund

 Is the Norwegian Lundehund a good family pet?

-They are affectionate but can be independent and require an experienced owner.
+They are affectionate and loyal, but their high energy and primitive instincts require an active, experienced owner.

 Do they shed a lot?